Actual radio image of a black hole (Source: here)

 Â

-Quantum Theory fully explains three of the four known fundamental forces in the universe, which are electro-magnetism, the strong force that binds together sub-atomic particles in the atom, and the weak force, which accounts for radiation.
+Quantum Theory fully explains three of the four known fundamental interactions in the universe, namely electro-magnetism, the strong force that binds together sub-atomic particles in the atom, and the weak force, which accounts for radiation.
 Together, the three forces are known as the Standard Model.
-General Relativity only focuses on one force: gravity.
-Gravity is often called the fourth fundamental force, but as we shall see gravity may or may not be a force.
+General Relativity only focuses on one interaction, namely how large objects bend spacetime.
+Gravity is often called a fundamental force, but gravity is actually not a force.

 Â

-General Relativity and Quantum Theory both perform spectacularly well.
+General Relativity and Quantum Theory both perform spectacularly well in experiments.
 Predictions based on Quantum Theory are astonishingly accurate in repeated experiments and the theory has been applied with great success to the real world in the development of transistors, electron microscopes, lasers, medical imaging, light-emitting diodes, even mobile phones.

 You can thank Quantum Theory for your modern day dog and bone (Source: here)